chancesweetser/Weather-Tracker/README.md

 ## Major Tasks and Plans ##
 ***User Interface***

+Implementing a forecast tracker for 1-3 days ahead can be important for skiers interested in what the upcoming weather holds.
+Anything past 3 days can be deemed unreliable since weather in the mountains can change rapidly.

+Have a list of ski areas available through a "quick search" option.

 ***Database***

 Because there will be updates and edits to the site, the database will need to flexible.